david-pawar/DavidsBookStore/DavidsBookStore/README.txt

 1650 created UnitOfWork.cs files
 1656 edited startup.cs file
 1721 fixed some erroe, before did not added th #endregion, added now

+november 14
+created categoryController.cs was getting error, now solved that, files were get created in wrong folder, did all wrong work after that. created categorycontroller and index in admin/category/index.cshtml file, pasted HTML code in the files, but interface is not showing